Kenan Hasagić: International career

-Managerial career
+Coaching career

 In August 2017, Hasagić became the new goalkeeping coach of Bosnian Premier League club Mladost Doboj Kakanj.
 Two years later, on 2 November 2019, he announced that he left Mladost and that he will only be focusing on the Bosnia and Herzegovina national team.

 On 4 January 2018, after Robert Prosinečki was named the new head coach of the Bosnia and Herzegovina national team, it was announced that Hasagić became the new goalkeeping coach of the national team.
 Hasagić left the national team in November 2019 with the sacking of Prosinečki.

-It was announced on 7 January 2020 that Hasagić took over the position of goalkeeping coach of another Bosnian Premier League club, Tuzla City, working alongside former national team teammate, good friend, and godfather Elvir Baljić, the club manager at the time.
+It was announced on 7 January 2020 that Hasagić took over the position of goalkeeping coach of another Bosnian Premier League club, Tuzla City, working alongside former national team teammate and godfather Elvir Baljić, the club manager at the time.
 He decided to leave the club in June 2021.

 On 9 July 2021, Hasagić became the new goalkeeping coach of his former club Željezničar.
+He left the club by mutual consent in April 2024.

+In May 2024, Hasagić returned to the Bosnian national team to work as a goalkeeping coach within the staff of newly appointed head coach Sergej Barbarez.

 Personal life

 In 1998, Hasagić met his future wife, Dijana, in Jablanica.
 They were married in 2000.
 They have three daughters together: Ilda, Iman and Inam.
 On 27 December 2009, Hasagić confirmed he divorced his wife Dijana after 9 years of marriage.

-After his divorce, he has been in a long term relationship with a model, Aminka Sivac.
+After his divorce, he has been in a long-term relationship with a model, Aminka Sivac.
 He is 15 years older than her.
 On 8 July 2019, Hasagić married Sivac.
 Former national team teammate Elvir Baljić was the best man at his wedding.